UVM is recognized as one of the Best Graduate Schools for Education and Social Work by U.S. News and World Report

 Vermont’s progressive traditions offer unique opportunities for student practice within grass roots organizations as well as in more traditional state human service agency and private non-profit agency settings.
 Our MSW program emphasizes community and family-centered practice through a variety of professional roles and such diverse settings as schools, medical centers, mental health centers, government agencies, and community based organizations.

-Social, Emotional and Bahavioral Health and Inclusive Education (Ph.D.) - Project RESILIENCY
+Social, Emotional and Behavioral Health and Inclusive Education (PhD)

 Drawing on the disciplines, frameworks and research modalities of special education, social work, and public health, doctoral scholars will engage in interdisciplinary collaborations, training, and methodological rigor in advancing equity and inclusive education.
 The program includes ongoing participation in community-engaged and applied research teams working to develop and test programs and practices in school and community settings.